 Like most Jewish holidays, Hanukkah comes with its own yummy food traditions and recipes.
 Soofganiot (jelly doughnuts) and latkas or livivot (potato pancakes) are popular Hanukkah treats.
 Traditionally, fried food and dairy food are eaten during Hanukkah.
+In 2016 Hanukkah is celebrated from Sunset, December 24th to nightfall, January 1st 2017.

 Fried food reminds us of the miracle of the oil that burned for eight days when the Maccabees purified and rededicated the holy Temple in Jerusalem.
 For this reason, potato pancakes and jelly doughnuts are traditional Hanukkah treats that are both fried in oil.